Defending against Jailbreak through Early Exit Generation of Large Language Models: Experiment

 \subsection{Experimental Results}

 We present the ASR, Average ASR, BAR, and Average ASR Reduction Rate for Llama and Vicuna in Table \ref{tab: safe}.
-Our results show that \Ours{} can mitigate about 85\% of ASR while maintaining a high BAR.
+Our results show that \Ours{} maintains a high BAR across both well-aligned models and significantly reduces ASR compared to other methods.
 In contrast, prompt-based defense methods (e.g., PPL, ICD, Self-Reminder) significantly degrade the utility of the Llama2 model, limiting their applicability.
 Conversely, decoding-based methods preserve the model's utility but are less effective in defending the Llama2 model.
-Overall, \Ours{} maintains a high BAR across both well-aligned models and significantly reduces ASR compared to other methods.

 We defer the experiments on the Guanaco model in Appendix \ref{moreexp}, and the result is provided in Table \ref{tab:guanaco}.
-The computation process for the computational budget is detailed in Appendix \ref{compute}.
-Additionally, we assess the transferability of \Ours{} by swapping the prototype classifiers of Llama and Vicuna.
-We also conduct classification experiments on the toxic-chat test dataset, with the results presented in Table \ref{tab:toxic}.
-It is worth noting that even without fine-tuning, the classification result of \Ours{} with Llama2 outperforms all state-of-the-art harmful content detection methods in terms of F1-score.